igrgurina/Transporter/README.md

 # Transporter
 Surviving Mars mod

-- late game wonder -Transporter - enables you to transfer colonists from Earth instantly without the need for a rocket
+- late game wonder -Transporter - enables you to transfer colonists *from Earth to Mars* instantly without the need for a rocket

 >I was thinking more in terms of Star Trek transporter, but that could work too

-- maybe even add option to transfer colonists back to earth,without rocket
+- maybe even add option to transfer colonists *from Mars* back *to Earth*, without rocket (think of Earthsick trait)

 - plus some bonuses for tourists, since they don't need expensive rocket anymore to come over and visit